How does this medication work? What will it do for me?

 Vitamin B12 levels: Metformin may decrease vitamin B12 levels.
 Your doctor will monitor your B12 levels with blood tests while you are taking this medication.

 Yeast infections: There is an increased risk of developing genital yeast infections when taking empagliflozin as a result of increased glucose in the urine.
-This is more likely to occur for uncircumcised males and for people who have a history of yeast infections.
+This is more likely to occur for uncircumcised men and for people who have a history of yeast infections.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if empagliflozin passes into breast milk.
 Metformin passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Breast-feeding is not recommended when you are taking this medication.

 Children: The safety and effectiveness of this medication have not been established for children less than 18 years of age.

 Seniors: Seniors are at an increased risk of experiencing side effects with this medication.
 Your doctor may suggest lower doses of this medication to reduce this risk.
+This medication may not work as well in older people due to age-related decreases in renal function.

 What other drugs could interact with this medication?